Urban Spelunking: The Woman's Club of Wisconsin's Athenaeum

-(Ferry, in partnership with Clas, did design some Milwaukee schoolhouses, though to my knowledge the only one built was the Victorian Gothic District 16 on 27th and Wisconsin, which was replaced by the current Wisconsin Avenue School building after a fire destroyed the Ferry & Clas building.)
+(Ferry, in partnership with Clas, did design some Milwaukee schoolhouses, though to my knowledge the only ones built were Vieau School, Jefferson Street School, razed in 1978, and the Victorian Gothic District 16 on 27th and Wisconsin, which was replaced by the current Wisconsin Avenue School building after a fire destroyed the Ferry & Clas building.)

 The Woman's Club of Wisconsin was founded in 1876 after Martha Mitchell, the wife of Alexander Mitchell, invited Julia Ward Howe, to Milwaukee.

 Howe had been instrumental in the founding of the Woman's Club of New England (she also penned "The Battle Hymn of the Republic") and Mitchell wanted her to help spark a similar group here, which she did.